Physics 212, 2018: Computational Modeling For Scientists And Engineers

 Class Module 3

 The following projects may be chosen for this module.
 For each of these projects, you should develop a dynamical model of the process, and then use odeint to solve the differential equations.
 After you verify your model/solution, you should then do nonlinear least squares fitting to find the parameters of your model that fit the specific data sets that have been provided.
 You should then compare predictions of your model for times beyond those, for which the data is given, to the linear regression statistical polynomial fits to the data.
 Finally explain which of the two fit types (linear regression vs dynamical model) you expect to do a better job.
-The problems below have real data.
+One of the problems below has real data (the other is simulated).
 Thus it is possible that you won't be able to make your fits work very well -- real data are hard this way.
 While I certainly would like you to make the fits work, I won't be subtracting points if the fits are somewhat imperfect, as long as your fitted variables and the trajectories with these variables are physically/biologically reasonable and largely fit the data.

 - Bacteria growing in liquid

 - Bacteria grow by metabolizing nutrients in their environment.
 The growth rate of bacteria as a function of , the nutrient concentration is given by the Monod law, , where is known as the Monod constant.
 Thus at low , the nutrient availability limits the growth rate, and at high , there's the maximum growth rathe (this maximum growth rate is typically on the order of one per hour).
 In order to make one bacterium per ml, microgram/ml of nutrient must be metabolized.
 (Actually, in experiments, we don't measure the bacterial concentration, but we measure the number of so-called Colony Forming Units, or CFU/ml --- the concentration of bacteria that, when put on an agar plate, will form new colonies; but for all practical purposes the number of bacteria and CFU are the same thing).
 At the same time, as they grow on nutrients, bacteria die with the usual first-order rate (typically one per hundred hours or so).
 Finally, when put in a new environment, bacteria typically do not grow for a certain lag time (for this problem, use hours), while they adjust to the environment.
 Imagine now that we put 0.2 microgram/ml of glucose in a liquid medium at time zero, and we put originally 50 bacteria/ml into the liquid.
 Develop a model of bacteria growing, while metabolizing the glucose.
 You should have two differential equations in your model, one describing the bacteria, and the other describing the glucose concentration.
 Now solve this model using odeint, and use curve_fit function to fit the parameters of the model to the data in this file (the file contains two columns -- the first column are time points, and the second are CFU/ml measurements).
 You will need to find from your fitting.
-You should use logarithm of the bacterial concentration (not the concentration itself) as your y-value when doing the fits.
+Note that, while some of these parameters will be constrained strongly by the data, some won't be.
+You should use logarithm of the bacterial concentration (not the concentration itself) as your y-value when doing the fits (explain why).
 Help your fitting routine by fitting linear relations to different regimes of the logarithmic growth plot manually first, and then use these manually fitted parameter values as inputs to curve_fit.
 This will require you to understand how the growth curve features relate to the model parameters.
 Report the final fitted parameter values.
 Do they make sense?
 Now fit the data using polynomials of different degrees (rather than the growth model).
 Which fit (polynomial or the model) produces more reasonable extrapolations of the measured CFU for hours?
-Thanks to Xinxian Shao for the data.
+Thanks to Xinxian Shao for the data from the following publication: http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005679 ".

 - Ball in a fluid

-- A ball of mass kg made of wood with density is being released in an unknown fluid with zero velocity, and it falls down under the free fall acceleration (the value of which you can assume known), the buoyancy force (which depends on the difference of weight of the displaced fluid and the ball, , where is the volume, and is the fluid density, and is unknown), and the drag force.
+- A ball of mass kg made of wood with density is being released in an unknown fluid with zero velocity, and it falls down under the free fall acceleration (the value of which you can assume known, ) and the buoyancy force.
+The combined two forces depend on the difference of weight of the displaced fluid and the ball and add up to , where is the volume, and is the fluid density, and is unknown.
+In addition, the ball experiences the drag force.
 The drag force on the body opposes the velocity and can be written as , where are some unknown coefficients.
 Develop a model of this process, to simulate the motion of a ball in fluid.
 Solve this model using odeint.
 Download this simulated data file, where the first column is the time, and the second column is the distance traveled by the ball.
 Now use curve_fit to find from this data.
-This will require you to understand how the features of the position curve relate to the model parameters.
+This will require you to understand how the features of the position curve relate to the model parameters, so that you can start the fitting near the actual solution.
 Report the final fitted parameter values.
 Do they make sense?
+Note that not all of the parameters will be well constrained/determined by the data.
 Can you guess which fluid is the ball falling in?
 Now fit the data using polynomials of different degrees (rather than the dynamical falling model).
 Which fit (polynomial or the model) produces more reasonable extrapolations of the measured position for seconds?
 Note that, to guess the fluid, you may need to know that the drag force coefficients are given by , where is the dynamic viscosity of the fluid, and is the radius of the ball; and , where is the drag coefficient, which for a fast-moving smooth ball is between 0.1 and 0.3.

 Class Module 4